Kentipedia

 4. Analysis

-After the attack has been mitigated, the analysis involves examining the incident’s details to understand the attack’s origin, nature, and impact on the network.
+After the attack has been mitigated, the analysis phase involves examining the incident’s details to understand the attack’s origin, nature, and impact on the network.
 By collecting and analyzing data related to the attack, organizations can identify areas for improvement in their DDoS protection strategy and make necessary adjustments to prevent similar attacks in the future.
 This stage is essential for refining and optimizing an organization’s DDoS defense capabilities.

 Additional DDoS Protection Techniques & Best Practices